tfsome/.github/profile/README.md

 ---
 ### Contribution Rules
-We are trying to keep materials from this repo as much universal as possible.
+We are trying to keep materials as much universal as possible.
 This approach let use this materials in multiple trainings and mentoring.
 Let's keep it universal and open for anyone's input.